Trailblazers (Women's T20 Challenge)

-IPL Trailblazers were an Indian cricket team.
+Trailblazers was an Indian cricket team.
 They were founded in 2018 to compete in the Women's T20 Challenge, which they competed in until the tournament ended in 2022.
 They won the tournament once, beating Supernovas in the final of the 2020 Women's T20 Challenge by 16 runs.

 History

 2018

 Trailblazers were formed in 2018 to take part in the inaugural Women's T20 Challenge competition, in which they played a one-off match against Supernovas.
 The game was viewed as a response to the men's Indian Premier League, and hopes were that the one-off game would lead towards a fully-fledged tournament in the future.
 Indian batter Smriti Mandhana was named as captain of the side, alongside fellow Indians Deepti Sharma and Jhulan Goswami as well as overseas players Alyssa Healy, Suzie Bates, Beth Mooney, Danielle Hazell and Lea Tahuhu.

 In the match, which took place on 22 May 2018, the Trailblazers were put into bat and restricted to 129/6, with Suzie Bates top-scoring for 32.
 The game went to the final over, with Bates needing to defend four runs.
 Supernovas batter Ellyse Perry hit a single off the final ball to crown her side champions.
 The Supernovas were therefore crowned the winners of the inaugural Women's T20 Challenge.